officialdarnyc/sesc-student-backend/README.md

 ## Integrations
 ### 1. Database
-The application integrates with a PostgreSQL relational database.</br>
+The application integrates with a PostgreSQL relational database.
-Scripts to create the database schema can be found in the database/migrations folder and are run automatically by docker-compose.

 ### 2. Finance
 The application integrates with the [Student microservice](https://github.com/officialdarnyc/sesc-finance-backend) via REST.